It’s not just what you use. It’s HOW you use it.

 But if you use it WRONG, it won’t work as well.
 Worse, it may turn your face into a flaky red mess.

-But, once you do, how can you reap the maximum benefits without experiencing any irritation and redness?
-Here are 8 proven tricks to make the most out of retinol (and all forms of vitamin A).
+So how to you use it RIGHT?
+Here are 8 scientifically proven tricks to make the most out of retinol (and all other forms of Vitamin A):

 PS: they work even if you have sensitive skin.

 1. Keep It Hidden

 We humans crave sunshine and fresh hair.
 Retinol hates them.
 Whenever it’s exposed to light and air, it slowly loses a bit of its effectiveness.
 Within a few short weeks, it becomes useless.
 That’s why you should opt for opaque and air-tight tubes and bottles that keep it hidden from its enemies.
 They’ll keep it effective until you’ve reached the last drop.